yogeshriyat/pricing-exotic-derivatives/README.md

 ![image](https://user-images.githubusercontent.com/39508404/145349569-e5c8a04f-5fb9-4718-8032-1529c7c0d33e.png)

 I wanted to try the LSTM model, which is a model that has feedback connections.
 I thought this would work vell for sequenced data, and I am also interested in the fact that the cells in the model remember values over arbitrary time/sequence interals.
-LSTMs are known to work well in situations where there can be lags of uknown duration between important events in a sequence/time series.
+LSTMs are known to work well in situations where there can be lags of unknown duration between important events in a sequence/time series.

 ![image](https://user-images.githubusercontent.com/39508404/145355192-0d8a0c40-80f6-4180-a2b1-eaf3778d7133.png)